nbdc-datahub/hbcd-docs/docs/instruments/SED/demo-cg.md

 ## Instrument Details

 Demographic information is crucial for understanding the child’s environment and identifying how social, structural, and economic factors influence development over time in a longitudinal study of child development.
-The HBCD Study demographics survey is designed to gather comprehensive information on socioeconomic status and various demographic factors.
+The HBCD Study demographics survey at V01 is designed to gather comprehensive information on socioeconomic status and various demographic factors.
 Its primary purpose is to capture data on race, ethnicity, nativity, income, education, and occupation, as well as relationship status, primary residence, and household composition of the parent carrying the child, and some basic information on the other biological parent.
-Please see [Cioffredi et al. 2024](https://doi.org/10.1016/j.dcn.2024.101429) for a detailed description of the HBCD Demographics survey.
+Please see [Cioffredi et al. 2024](https://doi.org/10.1016/j.dcn.2024.101429) for a detailed description of the baseline HBCD Demographics survey.

+At subsequent times of assessment (i.e., V04+), a selected set of variables that can change over time were re-administered, and several new topics were added (i.e., disability status and access to reliable transportation).
+Of note, from V04 onward, there is a separate <a href="../demo-ch" target="_blank">Child Demographics</a> form that includes child-focused information including child race and ethnicity, relationship to the child/custody, household roster, type of residence, and household income.
+In addition, from V04 onward, data on caregiver work/employment characteristics are in a separate form.

-Please see the section on <a href="../demographics/#basic-demographics">Basic Demographics</a>, which includes variables derived from the HBCD Demographics V01 instrument and data collected during study enrolment/screening.
+Please see the section on <a href="../demographics/#basic-demographics">Basic Demographics</a>, which includes variables derived from the HBCD Demographics V01 instrument and data collected during screening/enrollment.

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">
   <span class="emoji"><i class="fa fa-gear"></i></span>